webmastersmith/WGU_Cloud_Computing/D336_Business_of_IT/Business_of_IT.md

     6. are we **there**? evaluate metrics, KPI's.
   - ![continual improvement model](img/continual_improvement_model.PNG)
 - **!Change Enablement**
-  - performing proper risk assessment to maximize success and minimize failure when changing product/service.
+  - performing proper risk assessment to maximize success and minimize failure when changing product/services.
+  - 'change authority' authorizes change.
   - used by all but 'plan' and 'engage' from SVC.
   - Types: S-N-E
     - **Standard**: pre-authorized. low risk, low cost change. e.g. password change.